scoyne2/interview-ace/README.md

 ## CI/CD
 CI/CD is handled by Xcode Cloud.
 Each time a change is pushed to the main branch of this repo, Xcode Cloud generates a new build which includes running automated tests, archiving the build, and making the build available to internal and external testers.
 For members of the development team, the Xcode Cloud console can be found [here](https://appstoreconnect.apple.com/teams/69a6de89-436e-47e3-e053-5b8c7c11a4d1/apps/6465748534/ci/groups).

+# Support Page
+Github Pages is used to host [https://scoyne2.github.io/interview-ace/](https://scoyne2.github.io/interview-ace/) which is the support page for the app.
+Github Actions automatically builds the Page when any changes are made to this readme.
+The content of the page is this readme.
+The build process for the page can be monitored [here](https://github.com/scoyne2/interview-ace/actions/workflows/pages/pages-build-deployment).